vagnerdemelo/openRemoteDoorMK/README.md

 # How to use
-Run pip install -r requirements.txt
+Run pip install -r requirements.txt.

-Run python3 main.py
+Run python3 main.py.